mendix/docs/content/en/docs/appstore/creating-content/sol-solutions-guide/sol-development/sol-architecting.md

 * Is it easy to implement and upgrade afterwards?
 * What is the impact on performance?

-In general, Mendix recommends design-time model adaptation over "building Mendix in Mendix."
+Mendix recommends design-time model adaptation over "building Mendix in Mendix."

 ### 3.3 Design-Time Adaptation